fxboxed/eugo/content/turkey/specials/beaches/_index.md

 Okay, let's get down to it.
 Here are a few beaches that consistently rank high in the beauty department:

 *   **Ölüdeniz (Blue Lagoon):** Near Fethiye, this beach is famous for its unreal turquoise waters and postcard-perfect setting.
-You can even try [paragliding adventures](https://www.tripadvisor.com/Attractions-g293969-Activities-c61-t52-Turkiye.html) here!
+You can even try paragliding adventures!
 *   **Kaputaş Beach:** Tucked between Kaş and Kalkan, Kaputaş boasts stunning turquoise waters and a dramatic setting at the foot of a gorge.
 The unique landscape makes it a must-see.
 *   **Butterfly Valley:** Accessible by boat, this secluded valley is home to a unique ecosystem and a stunning beach.
 It's a bit of an adventure to get there, but totally worth it.